Reconstructing the spatial structure of quantum correlations in materials: Introduction

-Fortunately, quantum information offers powerful tools for probing quantum superpositions in generic systems in the form of coherence measures \cite{AdessoBC2016,DeChiara2018,Pezzeetal2018,Frerot2023}.
+Fortunately, quantum information theory offers powerful tools for probing quantum superpositions in generic systems in the form of coherence measures \cite{AdessoBC2016,DeChiara2018,Pezzeetal2018,Frerot2023}.
 Here we focus on observable-based measures, which probe coherences of a quantum state when represented on the eigenbasis of an observable, i.e. the non-commutativity between the observable and the density matrix.
-Coherences manifest themselves in interferometric experiments \cite{Pezzeetal2018}, and provide the basis of the metrological sensitivity of a quantum state.
-Yet interferometry is rarely accessible in the solid-state context; nor is the density matrix itself.
-However, recent works \cite{Hauke2016,FrerotR2016,Frerot2019} have related quantum coherence measures for quantum states in thermal equilibrium to linear response functions, which are directly accessible to solid-state spectroscopic techniques (such as light scattering, AC magnetometry, or inelastic neutron scattering).
+Typically, coherences are studied via interferometric experiments \cite{Pezzeetal2018} and provide the basis of the metrological sensitivity of a quantum state.
+Unfortunately, interferometry is rarely accessible in the solid-state context; nor is the density matrix itself.
+However, recent works \cite{Hauke2016,FrerotR2016,Frerot2019} have related quantum coherence measures for quantum states in thermal equilibrium to linear response functions, which are directly accessible to spectroscopic techniques such as light scattering, AC magnetometry, and inelastic neutron scattering.
 This link allowed neutron scattering experiments on quantum magnets \cite{PhysRevResearch.2.043329, PhysRevB.103.224434,PhysRevLett.127.037201} to reconstruct their quantum Fisher information (QFI) \cite{BraunsteinC1994,Pezzeetal2018}.
 Measurements of QFI associated with order parameters have, in turn, led to estimates of the entanglement depth --- i.e. a lower bound to the minimal number of entangled degrees of freedom in a multipartite entangled state --- in the low-temperature phase of low-dimensional magnets, such as spin chains and triangular antiferromagnets \cite{PhysRevB.103.224434,PhysRevLett.127.037201,Scheie2021}.

-Although the entanglement depth revealed by QFI is important, it does not reveal the spatial organization of quantum correlations.
-In this work we show that a Fourier analysis of the linear response function measured in neutron scattering, reweighted by an appropriate quantum filter function, allows one to extract the full spatial structure of quantum correlations in a model-free manner, applicable to arbitrarily complex systems.
-Importantly, such analysis can reveal surprising and new information, even for very well-studied models and materials.
+In this work we show that a Fourier analysis of the linear response function measured in neutron scattering, re-weighted by an appropriate quantum filter function, allows one to extract the full spatial structure of quantum correlations in a model-free manner (i.e., it is applicable to arbitrarily complex systems beyond the reach of simulation techniques).
+Importantly, as we show in this study, such analysis can reveal surprising and new information, even for very well-studied models and materials.